Polistes versicolor: Colony cycle

 While P. versicolor seems to rely on strictly annual colony cycles at high latitudes and altitudes, the colony cycle length can vary; short-cycle colonies can have life expectancies ranging from three to six months while long-cycle colonies can range from six to ten months.
-In colonies studied in southwest Brazil (where the yellow paper wasp is particularly common), the colony cycle broadly ranges from 3 to 10 months.
-Although the climatic conditions may directly or indirectly affect colony productivity, the yellow paper wasp is an asynchronous species, as there appears to be no relationship between the colony’s development and the season of the year.
+In colonies studied in southwest Brazil (where P. versicolor is particularly common), the colony cycle broadly ranges from 3 to 10 months.
+Although the climatic conditions may directly or indirectly affect colony productivity, P. versicolor is an asynchronous species, as there appears to be no relationship between the colony's development and the season of the year.
 An aggregation may start in the broad interval of March to August and founders do not leave the aggregation at the same time.
 Therefore, new foundations can occur in different periods.
-In southeastern Brazil, aggregations of the yellow paper wasp start in early March, before winter, and last until mid-August.
+In southeastern Brazil, aggregations of P. versicolor start in early March, before winter, and last until mid-August.
 The egg stage can vary from 5 to 16 days long, the larval stage can vary from 12 to 46 days long, and the pupal stage can vary from 16 to 26 days long.
 The average lifetime of a subordinate worker ranges from 10 to 17 days.
 Males can stay in the colony for a few days before being forced by leave by the females.
 While only new queens traditionally initiate new colonies as they leave their previous nests, aggregation within P. versicolor represents an alternative path for females, offering them the choice between starting a new nest and waiting to be a foundress.
 Newly emerged females can thus choose to be workers, waiting a year to be a foundress until more favorable conditions arise.
 Females with long colony cycles could also replace a reproductive as an egg layer on the former nest as well.

 Winter aggregations

-The yellow paper wasps have clear annual colony cycles, but the young queens of the colonies also have the opportunity to hibernate during the winter.
+P. versicolor have clear annual colony cycles, but the young queens of the colonies also have the opportunity to hibernate during the winter.
 Given the absence of a harsh climate, the occurrence of winter aggregations in the tropical P. versicolor is optional; there are some colonies that do not form these aggregations in their annual cycle.
 Winter aggregation is thus different from the diapause observed in species living in temperate climates subjected to adverse climatic conditions.
-Rather, winter aggregation in this tropical species reflects the behavioral adaptability of the yellow paper wasp, allowing females to wait for better environmental conditions to start a new nest, rather than being forced to start a new nest as soon as they emerge.
+Rather, winter aggregation in this tropical species reflects the behavioral adaptability of P. versicolor, allowing females to wait for better environmental conditions to start a new nest, rather than being forced to start a new nest as soon as they emerge.
 Winter aggregations (composed of hibernating queens) often produce larger females, who then are more likely to successfully become new queens.
 Within aggregations, most individuals possess developing ovaries.
 Young can develop their ovaries before the aggregation, but many females develop their ovaries during the time spent in aggregation while waiting for a better season to found a nest.